cityjson/cjdb/README.md

 ### CityJSON Extensions
-If [CityJSON Extensions](https://www.cityjson.org/extensions/) were present in the imported file, they can be found listed in the `extensions` column in the `import_meta` table.
+If [CityJSON Extensions](https://www.cityjson.org/extensions/) are present in the imported files, they can be found listed in the `extensions` column in the `import_meta` table.

-The [CityJSON specifications](https://www.cityjson.org/specs/1.1.2/#extensions) mention 3 different extendable features, and the `cjdb` importer deals with them as follows:
+The [CityJSON specifications](https://www.cityjson.org/specs/#extensions) mention 3 different extendable features, and the `cjdb` importer deals with them as follows:

 1. Complex attributes